 Whether it’s product reviews, inbound emails, or site search records, we all have a wealth of qualitative data at our disposal, but we often neglect it in favour of cold, hard quants.

-This is understandable, qualitative data can be messy and the task of prepping it for analysis can be laborious, but there’s a wealth of insight in there which is really crucial right now.
-Are your customers looking for different products or information?
-Has a new frustration emerged?
+This is understandable, qualitative data can be messy and the task of preparing it for analysis can be laborious, but there’s a wealth of insight in there which is really crucial for identifying emerging trends.

 So, there you have it from our experts!
 Hopefully this is a useful checklist of items you can address as soon as you leave this blog post.